jehy/runtime-coverage/README.md

 functions, and it leads to 100% module coverage.
 To avoid it, either:
 * Call all your code after `startCoverage()` call
-* Use option `forceLineMode` -  it can only help with line coverage and is approximate because can't know about comments, empty lines and statements - but it's better then nothing :)
+* Use option `forceLineMode` -  it can only help with line coverage and is approximate because can't know about comments, empty lines and statements - but it's safe
+* Use option `forceReload` (used by default) - it will try to safely reload and run your file.
+But thinks may break, kitten may die, and devil may be summoned - I warned you!

-V8 coverage is still experimental, so of cause some thing are pretty rough.
-I'm still hoping to make a perfect runtime coverage - may be with help of istanbul metadata.
+V8 coverage is still experimental, so of cause some thing are pretty clumsy.
+I'm still hoping tomake a perfect runtime coverage - may be with help of istanbul metadata.
 Wanna help?